yuzono/anime-extensions/src/en/hanime/docs/API.md

 ### Signature Generation

-The `x-signature` header contains a pre-computed HMAC-SHA256 signature that is 64 characters in hexadecimal format (256 bits).
-This section documents the complete signature generation process based on reverse engineering findings.
+The `x-signature` header contains a 64-character hex signature generated by a WASM module running in the browser.
+The signature algorithm is custom and runs entirely inside the WASM binary — it is **not** HMAC-SHA256.
+The WASM module is loaded from an inline base64 string in `vendor.js` and communicates with the page via an event-driven bridge (see SIGNATURE.md for full details).

 **Critical Finding:** The signature is available as a global JavaScript variable on the page: